-Our Mobile App, website and on-board Journey Central portal show live train times, and help points are available at many stations alongside a Freephone number, providing a link to Customer Information teams who are also able to assist you in continuing your journey.
+Our Mobile App and website show live train times, and help points are available at many stations alongside a Freephone number, providing a link to Customer Information teams who are also able to assist you in continuing your journey.

 During planned engineering works, we provide clear information at stations and on our website and Social Media channels to advise passengers of alternative travel arrangements and replacement transport options.